rodowi/osm-analytics-cruncher/README.md

 Output is `<job>.mbtiles`.

-#### `./hotprojects.sh`
+#### `./hotprojects.sh s3://<bucket>/<path>`

 Fetches the list of HOT projects outlines from the [tasking manager API](https://github.com/hotosm/osm-tasking-manager2/wiki/API).
 Generates vector tiles of the raw geometries and a geojson of simplified outlines (convex hulls limited to 40 vertices).
 Publishes the results on Amazon S3.
+You should set up your AWS credentials for this to work.
+See [Configuring the AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) for instructions on how to do this.

 server
 ------